kylestetz/slang/README.md

 Creates an amp envelope which contains an oscillator followed by ADSR values.
 The attack, decay, and release arguments can be numbers or rhythm values (e.g. `8n`, `8t`, `4n`, etc.).
 Sustain is a number from 0 - 1.

+Since amp envelopes contain oscillators they can kick off a chain of sound.

 Usage:
 ```
 # Creates a sine wave oscillator with an amp envelope.